Moose Jaw Duo's Film to be Screened at RIFF

 "I'm an experience junkie and the experience of being at a legit festival is something I'm really going to enjoy" he added.

-His short film, The Good Wife, he says, is "a story of a Saskatchewan housewife that married young and feels like she is missing her 20s; that her identity depends on others.
-She isn't able to find her identity within because she's contantly tethered in by her family responsibilities.
+His short film, The Young Wife, he says, is "a story of a Saskatchewan housewife that married young and feels like she is missing her 20s; that her identity depends on others.
+She isn't able to find her identity within because she's constantly tethered in by her family responsibilities.
 It's really about personal freedom, how we strive for it and how unromantic and ordinary it is when we get it."

 This anxious take on life is a common theme in Dustan's writings.

 In the past, Dustan has written stories and scripts.
 But he has also written stand-up comedy routines, songs and even political speeches.